susiteemu/startpoint/README.md

 - dotenv based profile support
 - using yaml as request definitions
 - using Starlark as scriptable request definitions
-- using Lua as scriptable request definitions (coming later)
+- using Lua as scriptable request definitions
 - support for using your own favorite editor in writing the request definitions
 - TUI for managing both requests and profiles
 - TUI for activating wanted profile and running requests